Hokua at 1288 Ala Moana

 No analysis available

-I searched the remarks for an explicit elevator count like "4 elevators," "four elevators," or "multiple elevators," but found none.
-The text only mentions elevator proximity and an express penthouse elevator, which is not enough to determine the total number.
+I searched the public remarks for direct elevator-count language such as "4 elevators," "four elevators," or "multiple elevators," but found no number.
+The only elevator-related wording was directional or descriptive, which is not enough to determine the total count.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.